hjshim/CP-WFABC/README.md

 	PDFs of posterior graphs of parameters of interest (if TRUE) PDFs of 2D posterior graphs of parameters of interest (if TRUE)

-# WF_2s_simulator{
+# WF_2s_simulator
-	usage
-	{simulates a Wright-Fisher trajectory with changing selection or constant selection}
+	simulates a Wright-Fisher trajectory with changing selection or constant selection}
 	arguments {N,t,fluc_t,j,t0,s1,s2,h,s_start,ploidy,N_sample,sample_times,max_sims}
-		}

-# CP_WFABC_diploid_modelchoice{
+# CP_WFABC_diploid_modelchoice
-	usuage
-	{detects allele trajectories of changing selection from those of constant selection using ABC model choice, and jointly estimates the position of a change point as well as the strength of both corresponding selection coefficients and dominance for a diploid population using Change-Point Wright-Fisher ABC methods}
+	detects allele trajectories of changing selection from those of constant selection using ABC model choice, and jointly estimates the position of a change point as well as the strength of both corresponding selection coefficients and dominance for a diploid population using Change-Point Wright-Fisher ABC methods}
 	arguments {N,h_fixed,h_given,sample_times,N_sample,N_allele,min_freq,max_sims,no_sim,best_sim,set_seed,post_graph,post_2D_M1}
-		}

-# CP_WFABC_haploid_modelchoice{
+# CP_WFABC_haploid_modelchoice
-	usuage
-	{detects allele trajectories of changing selection from those of constant selection using ABC model choice, and jointly estimates the position of a change point as well as the strength of both corresponding selection coefficients for a haploid population using Change-Point Wright-Fisher ABC methods}
+	detects allele trajectories of changing selection from those of constant selection using ABC model choice, and jointly estimates the position of a change point as well as the strength of both corresponding selection coefficients for a haploid population using Change-Point Wright-Fisher ABC methods}
 	arguments {N,sample_times,N_sample,N_allele,min_freq,max_sims,no_sim,best_sim,set_seed,post_graph,post_2D_M1}
-		}

 ### Contribution guidelines ###